-This half-day hike will lead you across an ancient sea floor, mud flats and then bring you to an archaeological site with cultural importance.
-A lookout provides breathtaking views of Tanguary Fiord and Gull Glacier.
+This half-day hike will lead you across an ancient sea floor, mud flats and then bring you to a pre-historic Thule site.
+A lookout provides breathtaking views of Tanquary Fiord and Gull Glacier.

 Suggested Route

 From Tanquary Fiord Camp, cross May Creek and walk south from camp for approximately 3 kilometres toward the base of the ridge and an unnamed creek.
 Do not cross the creek; follow the left bank of the creek up the steep hillside for about 100 metres where you will see the Hunters' Walls.